katzenpost/katzenpost/drafts/deaddrop.rst

   response to these Message Retrieval commands Alice then blocks one or more Providers and sends the response to the client using the supplied SURB.
-If another Message Retrieval command is received it is likely that this retransmission confirms that the SURB Response was not received by the client because of blocking messages to one or more Providers.
+If another Message Retrieval command is received, it is likely that this retransmission confirms that the SURB Response was not received by the client because of blocking messages to one or more Providers.
 Alice uses these active confirmation attacks in a binary search to quickly discover Bob's